Snowglobe (band)

-Snowglobe (band) is an American musical group based in the southern United States.
+Snowglobe is an American musical group based in the southern United States.
 While their music covers a range of styles and genres, they are generally referred to as an indie rock group.
 The band has had a rotating cast over the years, but the primary members are currently Brad Postlethwaite (vocals, guitar/piano), Nahshon Benford (horns, flute), Jeff Hulett (drums), Tim Regan (vocals, guitar/piano), Brandon Robertson (bass), and Luke White (vocals, guitar).